ptimoney/hledger-nvim/README.md

             minSpacing = 2,
             decimalAlignColumn = 52,
             assertionDecimalAlignColumn = 70,
+            signPosition="after-symbol",
           },

-          -- Inlay hints (all default to false) inlayHints = {
+          -- Inlay hints (show Running Balances is turned off by default as --              otherwise it can be very busy) inlayHints = {
-            showInferredAmounts = false,
+            showInferredAmounts = true,
             showRunningBalances = false,
-            showCostConversions = false,
+            showCostConversions = true,
           },

           -- Code lens (default to false)